 Your graph is now embedded

-Let's now create a function to make a simple plot of
+Let's now create a method to make a plot of hours vs temperature data:

 So we added the

-hour Hour, then plots the data using the graph widget
+temperature.
+Then it plots the data using the

 Run the code, you should see the following.